Integrations & ERP Custom Fields / Oracle NetSuite

 • Check

-Note: It is very essential that the selected payment method in YayPay should be included in the Payment Option drop-down field in NetSuite.
+Note It is important that the selected payment type in YayPay is also available in the Payment Option drop-down field in NetSuite.

 3. Additional Permissions to also include/adjust in NetSuite